|

 Page numbers are relatively simple, but the interface can make them seem

 complicated.
-Page numbers in Word are always fields.
-We will start by
+Page numbers in Word are always fields, not manually typed

 looking at how to insert them through the Interface's Insert Page Number